Crow religion: Tobacco

 Tobacco is also an important component of Crow religion, the plant being honoured in a Crow sect called the Tobacco Society, the Bacu'sua.
 Crows believe that tobacco was first discovered by Chief No Vitals at Devils Lake in eastern North Dakota, having been instructed to seek the plant by God, the worship of which would help Crows honour God.
 Because of this tobacco is perceived as being fundamental to the welfare of the tribe and has been describe by Crows themselves as their 'means of living.'
 As the plant is especially revered, the Tobacco Society ensures that all the rites and rituals are performed correctly, cultivating it so that the tribe may be successful.
 When the sacred plant is smoked it is believed that the smoke aids in carrying prayers to God.

 For those Crow who consider smoking especially holy there is the Sacred Pipe Society.
 In this society smoking is performed daily allowing is members to become closer to God.
 Once the pipe is lit the stem is pointed above as an offering to God, then down to Mother Earth, and finally in all four of the directions of the wind.
 When the prayers are over the pipe is returned to its special place in the tipi.
-Thomas Yellow was a proponent of this method of honouring God as he believed it was a way praying as part of a Crow's daily life, which he consider especially important if God is to be properly respected.
-Yellowtail used Black Elk's description of the sacred pipe to demonstrate what he believed to be the importance of scared pipe to Crows.
+Thomas Yellowtail was a proponent of this method of honouring God as he believed it was a way praying as part of a Crow's daily life, which he consider especially important if God is to be properly respected.
+Yellowtail used Black Elk's description of the sacred pipe to demonstrate what he believed to be the importance of sacred pipe to Crows.
 "With this sacred pipe you will walk upon the Earth; for the Earth is your Grandmother and Mother, and she is sacred.
 Every step that has been taken upon Her should be as a prayer.
 The bowl of this pipe is of red stone; it is the Earth...
 The stem of this pipe is of wood, and this represents all that grows upon Earth... all things of the universe are joined to you who smokes the pipe – all send their voices to Wakan-Tanka, the Great Spirit.
 When you pray with this pipe, you pray for and with everything."